mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * Due Thursday, 9/22 by 8am.
 * 300-500 words.
 * Submit via your Box folder.
+* Be prepared to share your review in class.
 * Address the following questions:
   * What is the goal of this project?
 Are there guiding research questions?
   * Who are authors?
 What are their affiliations and roles?
 Have they received external funding?
 Are students involved?
   * Tell me about the data.
 Where did it come from?
-How has it been cleaned or modified?
-What tools were used?
+How has it been cleaned, modified, or enhanced?
   * What established standards (technical or otherwise) does the project data use?
+  * What text analysis methods are at play?
+What tools are being used?
+Does the methodology seem appropriate to the data and goals?
   * Consider the design of the project.
 What aspects of the project does the design privilege?
 How does the design affect your understanding of the material?
   * How open is the project?
 Do they share their data?
+In what format?
 Is there public documentation?
   *
-* Be prepared to share your review in class.

 Projects:
 * Something